joyfullservice/msaccess-vcs-addin/README.md

 Pull requests, issue reports etc welcomed.

-https://github.com/timabell/msaccess-vcs-integration seems to currently be the most actively maintained branch, and Tim Abell will generally accept pull requests to keep the project alive, though ability to actually test and review them will be variable so please try and keep the quality as good as you can.
-Thanks!
+https://github.com/timabell/msaccess-vcs-integration seems to currently be the most actively maintained branch, and [Tim Abell](https://github.com/timabell) will generally accept pull requests to keep the project alive but has minimal capacity to ensure correctness so please try and keep the quality as good as you can.
+Thanks! [jwbrookes](https://github.com/jwbrookes) also has commit access to this repository so can review and accept pull requests.